algorithm-archivists/algorithm-archive/contents/cryptography/cryptography.md

 This section is currently a work-in-progress.
 These methods will also have corresponding chapters in the near future.

 ## License
-The text of this of this chapter is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/legalcode) with attribution to Liikt.
+The text of this chapter was written by [Liikt](https://github.com/Liikt) and is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
 The code examples are licensed under the MIT license (found in LICENSE.md).

 ##### Code Examples